WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ### F7 Device Coprocessor Lifecycle Cleanup

-The `Coprocessor` on F7 devices are automatically initialized during device startup, so when using the `WiFiAdapter` or `BluetoothAdpater`, you no longer need to initialize the coprocessor first.
+The `Coprocessor` on F7 devices are automatically initialized during device startup, so when using the `WiFiAdapter` or `BluetoothAdapter`, you no longer need to initialize the coprocessor first.

-* **Breaking Change** - The `InitCoprocessor()`, `InitWiFiAdapater()`, and `InitBluetoothAdapter()` methods are no longer necessary, and are either inaccessible or have been removed entirely.
+* **Breaking Change** - The `InitCoprocessor()`, `InitWiFiAdapter()`, and `InitBluetoothAdapter()` methods are no longer necessary, and are either inaccessible or have been removed entirely.

 ### Added Full-Duplex Support to `IByteCommunications.Exchange()` and `SpiPeripheral`